Site Menu

 Can under 18s attend your gigs?

-Yes, both The Gladiator and The Tree are family-friendly venues, though persons under 16 need to be accompanied by a responsible adult, and licensing conditions strictly require that anyone under 18 does not purchase alcohol, and does not consume alcohol.
+Yes, we aim to be family-friendly, though persons under 16 need to be accompanied by a responsible adult, and licensing conditions strictly require that anyone under 18 does not purchase alcohol, and does not consume alcohol.
 There is a good selection of soft drinks though.

 Can I bring small children to the gig?